Answering your frequently asked questions for the Engineers to the Contract Panel.

 How do I apply to be part of your Panel of EtCs?

-There will be future opportunities to join the Panel after the pilot phase.
-We encourage you to apply again if you were not successful in the initial round.
-We will advertise on this website and through other industry channels when applications open for EtCs wishing to be part of the wider Panel, after the Pilot phase.
+There'll be future opportunities to join the Panel after the pilot phase.
+We encourage you to apply again if you weren't successful in the initial round.
+We'll advertise on this website and through other industry channels when applications open for EtCs wishing to be part of the wider Panel, after the Pilot phase.